 For those that are lucky enough to enjoy those spring, summer and autumn evenings outside will know that occasionally the rugs or gas patio heating has to come out just to keep the chill of the evening away and stop the party from ending prematurely.

-Far-Infrared – the efficient patio heating
+Herschel Infrared – the efficient patio heating

 How do running costs compare?

-Far-infrared – comfortable yet powerful
+Infrared patio heaters – comfortable yet powerful

-Far-infrared are clean and safe for patio heating
+Electric infrared is clean and safe for patio heating